DandyLyons/notes/content/Library/The Bible (WEB)/58 - Hebrews/Heb-11.md

 ### Moses

 ###### v23
-By faith, Moses, when he was born, was hidden for three months by his parents, because they saw that he was a beautiful child, and they were not afraid of the king's commandment.
+By faith, [[Moses]], when he was born, was hidden for three months by his parents, because they saw that he was a beautiful child, and they were not afraid of the king's commandment.

 ###### v24
 By faith, Moses, when he had grown up, refused to be called the son of Pharaoh's daughter,